 1. Why do some network diagrams start with zero, and some start with one?

 Day 0 discusses duration – I use this when I’m not concerned with duration/effort tracking.
-You’ll note the finish of the prior activity is equivalent to the Start of the succeeding activity.
+You’ll note the finish of the prior activity is equivalent to the start of the following activity.
 There is no duration between activities unless a lag is documented.

 Day 1 discusses schedule – I use this when I am interested in a calendar model for control.
 I track the beginning of the start to the end of the finish.
 The start of the succeeding activity is also incremented.
 Again, this is useful if you are considering a schedule or calendar analysis.

-Page 467 in the 5th edition of the PMBOK Guide has a great discussion of Work Performance Data, Information and Reports.
+Page 467 in the 5th edition of the PMBOK Guide has an excellent discussion of Work Performance Data, Information, and Reports.
 It defines these three components, and then steps through the flow: